 Reasons Your Married Sex Life Lacks Passion

 Sex is not always going to be earth-shattering, particularly when a couple has been married for a long time.
 When it consistently lacks passion overtime is when it can become divisive.
 The frequency of its occurrence tends to become less and less.
-Filled with unsatisfied desires, some turn to unhealthy things such as porn or an affair to attempt to quench their thirst.
+Filled with unsatisfied desires, some turn to unhealthy things such as porn or an affair in an attempt to quench their thirst.
 In order to find the solution, it is important to identify the problem.
-If your married sex life lacks passion, it could be because of one of these reasons.
+If your married sex life lacks passion, it could be because of one of these 7 reasons.

 When one or both people in a couple are inhibited, it normally comes from a negative view of sex.
 This negative view may have formed from something as dramatic as abuse.
 Others may have had parents that tried to keep them from having unmarried sex by communicating that sex is bad.
 That association sometimes remains even after marriage.
 Feelings of guilt, fear, and self-consciousness come rushing in like they are still doing something wrong.
 Unfortunately, these are normally deeply engrained (particularly abuse) and need counseling to move towards healing.